YaseenMuhammed21/Module-2-Data-Analysis-Using-PowerBI/README.md

 ### Visualization

-1. Created the visual for Performance By Person to get the visualization of individual Sale Person
+1. Created the visual to study the sales across the country
-2. Created the visual to study Market across the world
+2. Created the visual to study the Day by Day sale
-3. Created the visual to study the Shipment scenario across the sale
+3. Created the visual to study the sale of products
-4. Created the visual for market drill down to know the area to increase the sale
 5. Created the Summary for the project

 ## We have used Stacked Bar Chart, Clustered Column Chart, Card, Slicer, Map, Line and Clustered Column Chart, Tree Map, Matrix, Scatter Chart and Gauge Chart